Haxen2000/disney-project/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was originally bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The src folder was emptied (minus index.js) after re-reading the requirements, so that I could continue to use *npm start* to run locally while working in the public folder with vanilla JS.

 ## Available Scripts